apache/calcite/README.md

 * Second tranche: implement remaining select, selectMany, where methods for Enumerable.

-* Third tranche: implement groupBy, toLookup for Enumerable.
+* Third tranche: implement groupBy for Enumerable.

 * Fourth tranche: implement any, all, aggregate, sum, min, max, average for Enumerable.

 * Fifth tranche: implement groupJoin and join methods for Enumerable.

-* Sixth tranche: implement union, intersect, except, distinct methods for Enumerable.
+* Sixth tranche: implement union, intersect, except, distinct, concat methods for Enumerable.

 * Seventh tranche: first, last, defaultIfEmpty, elementAtOrDefault, firstOrDefault, lastOrDefault for Enumerable.
 May need to add a class